-Answer: This only matters if the schedule is not going as planned, which means a difference in activities progress.
+Answer: This only matters if the schedule is not going at it was planned, means a difference is activities progress.
 The Progress Over-ride will not respect the logic anymore if there is any variance and hence will shorten the critical path but with mostly illogical out of sequence activities.
-In other sense, the activities will do as it is an open-end activity.
+In other sense, the activities will do as it is an openend activity.
 The Retained logic is completely otherwise.